 Between 1891 and 1893, a lumber yard owner and professional photographer from Maine traveled along the North Shore of Jamaica taking photographs of everyday life.
 A fortuitous encounter with the family resulted in the acquisition of a number of his original photos, including a few which show the railway under construction.

-Click on a thumnail which appears on the right to display a photo.
+Click on a thumnail on the right to display a photo.